 Headed by Margaret Kerr (Bell) Miller, the Female Seminary evolved into the Female Department, in which men and women were no longer separated by anything but a name.
 Through this transformation, Sparrow became one of the first women to take classes with men and receive the same degree as them, despite the social unease over coeducation that mounted in the town of Waynesburg prior to her enrollment.

-On Waynesburg’s campus in September of 1857, for the very first time in the state of Pennsylvania, women were bestowed with bachelor’s degrees—ones of equal weight to that of their male classmates.
+In September of 1857, Waynesburg joined Westminster College as one of the first two institutions of higher education in the state of Pennsylvania at which women were bestowed with bachelor’s degrees—ones of equal weight to that of their male classmates.
 Sparrow proudly returned home as one of the first degreed women in the country.

 She married Dr. Thomas West Sparrow, M.D., in 1861 and lived a long and happy life.